About the Department

 MAPSS Support for History

 The study of History has a central place in the intellectual life of MAPSS.
 Approximately 40 MAPSS students concentrate in History or in close-related disciplines each year.
-Preceptors John McCallum and Darcy Heuring provide advice on course selections, faculty advisors, and thesis projects.
-Dr. Heuring is also a Lecturer in History, with expertise on the British Empire, the Anglo-Caribbean world, the history of medicine, and women’s and gender history.
+Preceptors provide advice on course selections, faculty advisors, and thesis projects.
+Dr. Heuring, our Associate Director of MAPSS and a Lecturer in History, has expertise on the British Empire, the Anglo-Caribbean world, the history of medicine, and women’s and gender history.
 She offers graduate seminars in Historical Methods, and in imperial and colonial history.
 Professor Dain Borges, the Faculty Director of MAPSS, is an expert on the intellectual and cultural history of modern Brazil, and teaches our core course, “Perspectives in Social Science Analysis.”
-Recent MAPSS graduates who have gone on for the PhD in History include Matthew Nestler at Stanford, Carl Kubler and Zoya Sameen at the University of Chicago, Kristina Williams at Duke, Daniel Cumming at NYU, Joshua Donovan at Columbia, and David Romney at Princeton.
+Recent MAPSS graduates have gone on for the PhD in History at Stanford, University of Chicago, Duke, NYU, Columbia, and Princeton, to name a few.

 HIST 39661.
 Colloquium: Digital Humanities/Digital History.
 (J. Sparrow, R. Morrissey, C. Gladstone) This course will be an interdisciplinary introduction to digital humanities broadly writ with an emphasis on literary and historical developments over long periods of time (longue durée), and across large textual, cultural, and archival databases.
 Questions we will address include how do we constitute and navigate these collections?
 How do we conceive of digital tools in ways that speak to humanists and humanistic social scientists?
 How do we incorporate these tools and approaches into discursive argumentation and other traditional humanistic and historical modes of inquiry.
 No technical background is required, but basic computer skills and reading knowledge of French would be welcome.